LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/streaming-webex.md

 # How can I use Webex in a TMS class?

-> :small_blue_diamond: Please be aware that the functionality covered in this and linked articles may not be available to you.
+> Please be aware that the functionality covered in this and linked articles may not be available to you.

 Give your students and instructors the convenience of one place for all members of the class to open their virtual classroom and all their course activities and labs.
 Deliver your Instructor-led training virtually with Webex within a TMS class.